StudioSphere Pulse — Audio Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses the specific verb 'Check' and identifies the resource 'banked token balance for the authenticated Pulse account', clearly distinguishing it from sibling tools like list_token_packs or purchase_token_pack.
+The description clearly states the action ('Check') and the resource ('banked token balance for the authenticated Pulse account'), making the purpose specific and distinct from sibling tools which focus on listing token packs or purchasing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.